-- Continually strengthened our security controls. - Increased focus on detection and monitoring, security configuration and vulnerability management. - Collaborated with relevant organisations to strengthen our system resilience, minimise the probability of cyberattacks and mitigate the impact of fraud and scams on the community. - Strengthened our data management framework to ensure the quality and integrity of data. - Continued to create cybersecurity awareness, prevention and security best practices as part of our culture.
+- Continually strengthened our security controls. - Increased focus on detection and monitoring, security configuration and vulnerability management. - Collaborated with relevant organisations to strengthen our system resilience, minimise the probability of cyberattacks and mitigate the impact of fraud and scams on the community.

-Operational, reputational,

-- 404: Training and education - within

-- 205: Anti-corruption within and outside

-- 418: Customer privacy within
+Year on year Risk category Time frame Capitals impacted movement Operational, reputational, Short to long-term Impacted short to medium-term strategic priorities Related stakeholders Relevant GRI and boundary 404: Training and education - within 205: Anti-corruption - within and outside 418: Customer privacy - within Impacted SDGs